bkry-code/kirby-calendar-board/README.md

 This will create a calendar board interface in panel page detail.

 ## Usage within templates
-Long story short: events are store in a structure field into a subpage named in ```day-yyyy-mm-dd``` format.
+Long story short: events are stored in a structure field into a subpage named with ```day-yyyy-mm-dd``` format.
 You can access to those through a standard Kirby code:

 ```php